The Future of Digital Advertising: Trends to Watch out for

 Companies like IKEA, L’Oreal and Gucci have implemented virtual reality

 try-before-you-buy campaigns in which customers can use their phones to place the company’s products in their room to see what it looks like before they even take a trip to the store.
 L’Oreal has a virtual makeover app called Makeup Genius, which allows customers to pick and choose a variety of hair colors and makeup styles from their phone’s cameras.
 Gucci’s app briefly had a filter for the camera through which customers could see what the new line of Ace shoes looked like on their feet.
-This feature later became a universal Snapchat filter, giving better access to more users.
+This feature later became a universal Snapchat filter, giving better access to more users. - Virtual rooms

 VR allows companies to connect with customers on an experiential level.
 Examples include 360-view virtual reality videos, immersion-style test drives and brand-related product experiences.

 VR advertising has an inherent advantage over traditional advertising: It places users in a distraction-free environment, and companies are incentivized to create high-quality content to engage the viewer for as much time as possible.
-A virtual room differs from other forms of VR advertising – say, a 360-degree immersive video experience – in that the user is interacting with the content the entire time they’re inside the room.
+A virtual room differs from other forms of VR advertising – say, a 360-degree immersive video experience – in that the user is interacting with the content the entire time they’re inside the room. - Storytelling and the VR approach

 At the heart of advertising in virtual reality is a new form of storytelling that drives fascination from users as well as from advertisers.
 More traditional forms of media support linear storytelling – there’s a clear-cut beginning, middle and end of the overall advertisement.
 With VR, a user has autonomy within the story and can look and go anywhere.